ministryofjustice/opg-lpa/service-front/content/guidance/About LPAs_Life-sustaining treatment.md

 At the end of the LPA service there is a section where you can add preferences and instructions for your attorneys.
 If you have specific wishes about life-sustaining treatment, make them clear in that section, so that any decisions your attorneys make are as close as possible to the decisions you would have made.

-You can specify medical or physical conditions where your attorneys must or must not consent to life-sustaining treatment on your behalf.
-For example, you can state that your attorneys must not agree to life-sustaining treatment if you are in a persistent vegetative state.

-If you have already made an 'advance decision' to refuse a specific life-sustaining treatment, your LPA will override the advance decision if you give your attorneys the power to decide about life-sustaining treatment.

-An advance decision is a legally binding document in which you state which life-sustaining treatments you don't want, in case you cannot decide at some point.

 See [Preferences and instructions](/help/#topic-preferences-and-instructions) for more on giving guidance to your attorneys.

 ### Option B: doctors